Azure/azure-cli-extensions/src/connection/design-webapp-improve.md

     ...           : ...

 Commands:
-    list               : List connections which connects to a webapp. list-support-type  : List webapp supported connection types. list-configuration : List source configurations for a webapp connection. delete             : Delete a webapp connection.
+    list-support-type  : List webapp supported connection types. list               : List connections which connects to a webapp. list-configuration : List source configurations for a webapp connection. delete             : Delete a webapp connection.
-    show               : Get the details of a webapp connection with keyvault. validate           : Validate a connection.
+    show               : Get the details of a webapp connection. validate           : Validate a connection.
 ```